MRezaAslani/TESA-MATLAB/signal_decomposition/readme_signal_decomposition.md

-# Signal Subband Decomposition using DSCA
+# Signal Subband Decomposition using CCA

-This folder contains MATLAB scripts for performing **signal decomposition** using the proposed **Direct Sinusoidal Component Analysis (DSCA)** method.
+This folder contains MATLAB scripts for performing **signal decomposition** using the proposed **Correlation Coefficients Adjustment (CCA)** method.
 The goal is to decompose a composite signal (e.g., overlapping chirps) into interpretable frequency subbands, visualize their spectral content, and evaluate reconstruction accuracy.

 ---